 – Mosques are places of worship, not tourist attractions.
 Unlike other predominantly Muslim nations where tourists are permitted to enter mosques, in Morocco, they are closed to non-Muslims and women alike.

-– Weekends are Friday and Saturday – and not the typical western Sat/Sun affair.
-This does not mean that everything shuts down on Fridays, and whilst there may be some shop closures, the tourist areas remain mostly open – just be sure not to have Friday as your designated shopping day!
+– Weekends are Saturday and Sunday – and not the typical Fri/Sat affair that is often observed in Muslim countries.
+Fridays are still the main prayer day however, with lots of businesses taking an extra long lunch or closing early on Fridays, although the tourist areas remain mostly open – just be sure not to have Friday as your designated shopping day!

 - Health/Hygiene Tips: Bring your own toilet paper/tissues as not every bathroom is stocked western style.
 (Travel-sized tissue packs are perfect for this) and Bring some Imodium – the food is delicious, but even the strongest stomachs may take a couple days to adapt.

 - Learn a Bit of the Local Lingo: Moroccans speak a mixture of Arabic, Berber, English, and French.
 And whilst you will be fine with English in most of the larger cities, you may need a translator if you are intending to explore some more rural parts of the country.